NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

     guide.
 8. Function scheduling support.
 We will use Amazon **CloudWatch** in this guide.
 9. A capable device.
-Currently NexPlayer is supported on many devices including **iOS,Android, PlayStation, Xbox, WebOS,Tizen** and more!
+Currently, NexPlayer is supported on many devices including **iOS, Android, PlayStation, Xbox, WebOS, Tizen** and more!

 10. Encoder support.
 We will create a live stream using the free and